-Path Coefficient t t_critical Conclusion 0.865 14.909 1.96 Significant
+Path Coefficient t t {-critical} Conclusion 0.865 14.909 1.96 Significant

-The t-test value of the path coefficients on application of management accounting information systems variable to the quality of management accounting information is 14.909 greater than $t{critical}$.
-It concludes that the application of management accounting information systems significantly influence the quality of management accounting information.
-The magnitude of the effect of the application of management accounting information system on the quality of management accounting information is $(0.865 \times 0.865 \times 100\%) = 74.8\%$.
-The results showed that the application of management accounting information system affects the quality of management accounting information by 74.8% which indicate that the quality of information refers to the quality of the output produced by the information system, thus the better the application of management accounting information systems can lead to the optimal achievement of quality management accounting information.
+The t-test value of the path coefficients on application of management accounting information systems variable to the quality of management accounting information is 14.909 greater that the application of management accounting information systems significantly influence the quality of management accounting information.
+The magnitude of the effect of the application of management accounting information system on that aliality of management accounting information is $(0.865 \times 0.865 \times 100\%) = 74.8\%$.
+The results showed that the application of management accounting information by 74.8% which indicate that the quality of information refers to the quality of the output produced by the information system, thus the better the application of management accounting information systems can lead to the optimal achievement of quality management accounting information.

-These results are in accordance with the findings mentioned by Duggan and Reichgelt (2006, p.18) that the information system should collect the data and turn it into quality information.
+These results are in accordance with the findings mentioned by Duggan and Reichgelt (2006, p.
+5) that the information system should collect the data and turn it into quality information.
 Furthermore Sacer et al. (2006, p.59) states that the quality of accounting information is a prerequisite to achieve the business objectives of the company, and obviously there is no quality of accounting information in the absence of accounting information systems.
 Turner and Weickgenannt (2009, p.245) added that the process-based information systems provide high-quality information to the management.
-Likewise revealed by Jackson et al. (2009, p.30) that the information system has several benefits to improve the speed and quality of the exchange of information, reduce lead time and processing costs.
+Likewise revealed by Jackson et al. (2009, p.30) that the information system has several benefits to improve the speed and quality of the exchanging information, reduce lead time and processing costs.
 Based on these arguments, it can be concluded that the application of management accounting information system affects the quality of management accounting information.